 Never mind that “The Tank” is heavy, slow, and has been ridiculed by my own self on countless occasions.
 It is also 1) indestructible, 2) has only gotten one flat tire in an entire decade and almost 3000 miles, and 3) is also the only bicycle I still have in California.
-So when pretty Peggy mentioned she was doing the Giro di Peninsula 100km bicycle ride over the weekend, off came the cobwebs and The Tank was back on the same lands I had first ridden it on ten years ago.
+So when my friend Peggy mentioned she was doing the Giro di Peninsula 100km bicycle ride over the weekend, off came the cobwebs and The Tank was back on the same lands I had first ridden it on ten years ago.

 We met up with Peggy’s friends Alicia, Ambrose, Arik, and Janet at the start in Foster City, California and off we went.
 All of them, it seemed, had other commitments (most notably, watching the Mexico-Argentina World Cup soccer game) in the early afternoon, meaning that they wanted to go fast and linger around rest stops as little as possible.
 “This is going to be a tough day,” I thought.

 Nevertheless, after the first couple of miles I was pleased that The Tank was able to keep up okay, at least when I was going all-out.
 Indeed, as we cruised past the calm blue waters of the Crystal Springs Reservoir, the bike was keeping up well enough that I was able to taunt other riders while maintaining some credibility.
 “Hey you with the fast wheels!”
 I shouted while inching past Peggy and her time trial bike equipped with Zipp carbon wheels, “come on!”
 “Man, that is about the 10th time you passed me!” she replied in mock lamentation as she pulled back in front of me.